yuens1002/Blog-App/README.md

 02.28.15

 for this week.  i have successfully added all the functionalities to the site and themed the site with bootstrap.  it’s up on github and version controled by git.
-To do still, I'll need to figure out how to host the dulicate the deployment on digitalocean to actually host it with apache / mod_wigi then edit my dns settings to host it under my own custom domain.  i'd like to augment the content of the app to reflect this course.
+To do still, I'll need to duplicate the deployment on digitalocean to actually host it with apache / mod_wigi then edit my dns settings to host it under my own custom domain.  and finally, i'd like to augment the content of the app to reflect this course.

 The live site is currently being hosted by pythonAnywhere: